Facebook Ads

 Facebook Ads Account & Gamesight Data Syncing

-Before proceeding with the account linking steps outlined below, please be sure that you are linking a game-specific Facebook Ad Account.
+Before proceeding with the account linking steps outlined below, please be sure that you are linking a game-specific Facebook Ads Account.

 This Facebook integration enables all active campaigns running in your Facebook Ads Account to sync back into Gamesight's reporting (including network reported Impressions, Clicks and Cost data).